 Why is City of London School so popular?

 City of London has a very strong track record for their students’ achievements in both A Levels and University applications.
-In 2019, 18 pupils were awarded grade 9 in every subject at GCSE and 95% of all grades awarded were 9-7.
-Similarly, at A Level/Pre-U in 2019, 66% were awarded at least AAA, with 93% achieving A*-B. In 2021,17% of the cohort went to Oxford and Cambridge and 68% of the cohort went to leading Russel Group universities.
+In 2023, 92.4% of all grades awarded were 9- 7.
+Similarly, at A Level/Pre-U in 2023, 95% of pupils awarded A* - B, 76.4% awarded A* - A, 40% A*.
+In 2023, 21 pupils were awarded places at Oxford and Cambridge and 95% of the cohort went to leading Russel Group universities.
 Consequently, it attracts parents and students with high academic expectations.
 In our experience, prospective applicants with the following qualities have been competitive candidates in the school’s admissions process:

 - an excellent academic record to date